kailash-manasarovar/statement/docs/timeline/2025/may.md

 - It's not like some of the other curious ideas I have at all.
 - I feel like it's a foreign idea, so in my attempts to figure it out I wonder if I'm picking it up from someone else.
 - I decide that my partner who has a practice in Harley Street must treat the royals - it wouldn't be unusual for that to happen - and I leave it there.
-- I kept having these bizarre thoughts about the King throughout the course, but there was always something much stronger telling me just to note it and not to worry about it.
+- Nevertheless, I kept having these bizarre thoughts about the King throughout the course, but there was always something much stronger telling me just to note it and not to worry about it.
 - And the ideas stopped once the course had ended.
 - Interestingly, I have always had rather good feelings about the King, warm feelings, and when this happened strongly once again - in Dorset in early 2026 - I thought he actually might be coming to visit and I was quite excited about that.
-- It all clicked into place during/after [Bali in July 2026](../2026/july.md#loka-yoga) on the CIA psychological-torture intensive which had very little detrimental effect on me and, I think now, rather helped me enormously to get clear on a great many things - undoubtedly not their intention.
+- It all clicked into place in [Bali in July 2026](../2026/july.md#loka-yoga) on the CIA psychological-torture intensive where foreign ideas were planted in my mind second by second!
+- Happily, all this has had very little detrimental effect on me - although I'm a little pale from multiple surgeries over the last 18 months and from learning the devastating truth of it all which felt like it was going to finally break me a few weeks ago, but thankfully I was in God's town and could rush to see Him whenever it got too much, which I did, and He always helped me.

 ### Hearing the bell in her earpiece